AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/sweepstakes/publish-a-sweepstakes.md

    >[!NOTE]
    >
-   >Once people start signing up, remember to return to the app to [select the sweepstakes winners](select-sweepstakes-winners.md)!
+   >Once people start signing up, remember to return to the app to [select the sweepstakes winners](/help/marketo/product-docs/demand-generation/social/sweepstakes/select-sweepstakes-winners.md)!

-Congratulations!
-Approve the landing page and your sweepstakes is live.
-You can also  or .